YoRyan/open-nec/Docs/RollingStock/AEM-7/Readme.md

 #### CruiseSet

 The position of the cruise control speed dial on the dash.
 It ranges from 10 (off) to 120.

+#### AWSReset

+The position of the acknowledge (Q) button.
+It is 1 when depressed and 0 when released.